 Kazakhstan’s capital Astana is renowned for its futuristic and eclectic (or ostentatious and jumbled, depending on one’s aesthetic) architecture.
 It also has a more dubious distinction: it’s the second coldest capital city in the world.
-(I ran this blog in 2015, but it's more timely now given the weather outside, at least in most areas of the U.S.).

 If you’re looking for steady, seasonal work, try snow removal in Astana.
 In January and February, the city clears snow almost every day.
 It’s an impressive operation.
 In some North American cities, snow piles up alongside roads and sidewalks.
 In Astana they literally remove it.
 Workers break up the snow and ice with pickaxes, and shovel it into front loaders that dump it into trucks that haul it out of town.
 I don’t know where they dump it, but if some farmer’s field is still under snow in May, we’ll have a clue.